Join 2,000 volunteers (so far!) in building the nation’s first Youth Tiny House Village

 100 Homes for 100 Homeless Youth

-Our work to build housing for at-risk youth doesn’t stop with the Tiny House Village.
-Youth Spirit is engaged in a ten-year community organizing campaign, responding to the dire need for youth housing, to create “100 Homes for Homeless Youth” in San Francisco’s East Bay.
-In the next ten years, YSA youth’s plan is to create:
+Our work to create housing for at-risk youth doesn’t stop with the Tiny House Empowerment Village.
+In response to the dire need for youth housing, Youth Spirit Artworks is engaged in a ten-year community organizing campaign to create “100 Homes for 100 Homeless Youth” in the East Bay Area.
+Over the next ten years, the YSA youth’s plan is to eventually create:

 - 25 beds in a total of five rented or purchased “co-op” houses